Melbourne Spousal Support Lawyer

 Durational.
-In this kind of arrangement, a recipient spouse receives financial support for a certain period of time.
+In this kind of arrangement, a recipient spouse receives financial support for a limited period of time.

 Permanent.
 In some cases, a recipient spouse may never be able to become self-supporting, due to age, disability, or some other circumstance.
-These cases usually involve long-term marriages, such as a marriage that lasts ten years or longer.
+These cases usually involve long-term marriages, which is defined as a marriage of 17 years or longer.

 Spousal support can be complicated by extenuating factors, such as a chronic illness, one party’s remarriage or long-term relationship, or a significant change in circumstances for one or both ex-spouses.

-Call a Melbourne Spousal Support Lawyer Today for a Free Consultation
+Call Our Melbourne Spousal Support Lawyer Today for a Free Consultation

 Whether you must pay spousal support or you are in a position to receive it, you want a fair result.
-My mission is to help protect your rights in family law cases.
-My team and I are ready to help you, call today!
+Our mission is to help protect your rights in family law cases.
+We are ready to help you, call today!